First Time Setup

 Step 2: Connecting the WiFi Adapter to the AIR

 Since we use very powerfull WiFi-Cards and most SBC's have limited USB-Output-Power, we need a dedicated BEC for that Card's.
-In Addition to that it's common practice to not connect the Wifi-Card directly to the SBC.
-On the Air-SBC Vibrations and movement in general will result in connection problems, that's why we recommend to remove the USB-Connector or at least solder to the USB-Connector.
+In Addition to that it's mandatory to solder the wifi card to the SBC because on the Air-SBC vibrations and movement in general will result in connection problems, that's why we recommend to remove the USB-Connector or at least solder to the USB-Connector.
 If you need help with that look in our forums, there are some extensive guides how to do it nicely.
 Also writing in the Telegram or Discord Chat can help you.
+Is recommended to visit the wiring section to see how to connect everything (Wiring)

 Step 4: Flashing the Ground SBC for the first time